qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Path dependence

 Path dependence means sticking to what worked in the past and avoid changing, even when the paradigm has shifted and the past successful decisions are no longer appropriate.

+> I think people's thinking process is too bound by convention or analogy to prior experiences.
+It's rare that people try to think of something on a first principles basis.
+>
+> They'll say, "We'll do that because it's always been done that way."
+Or they'll not do it because "Well, nobody's ever done that, so it must not be good."
+>
+> But that's just a ridiculous way to think.
+>
+> You have to build up the reasoning from the ground up \- "From the first principles" is the phrase that's used in physics.
+You look at the fundamentals and construct your reasoning from that, and then you see if you have a conclusion that works or doesn't work, and it may or may not be different from what people have done in the past.
+>
+> \- Elon Musk

 **Law of the instrument**: "If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail."